Digital Methods to Quantify Sensor Output Uncertainty in Real Time

-In Figure~\ref{fig:ThermopileInfraredSensorDiagram}.A, a target object emits thermal radiation which travels to the sensor, in Figure \ref{fig:ThermopileInfraredSensorDiagram}.B, where it creates a measurable electric potential difference (voltage) across the thermocouples of a thermopile.
+Figure \ref{fig:ThermopileInfraredSensorDiagram} shows a simplified overview of a calibration-compensated sensor and a simplified diagram of its calibration and field application.
+In Figure~\ref{fig:ThermopileInfraredSensorDiagram}.A, a physical phenomenon emits a signal which travels to the sensor, in Figure~\ref{fig:ThermopileInfraredSensorDiagram}.C, where it creates a measurable electric potential difference (voltage) across a transducer (Figure~\ref{fig:ThermopileInfraredSensorDiagram}.D).
 The sensor circuits amplify and filter this voltage signal, and then feed it to an analog-to-digital converter (\adc) which digitizes it.
-This digital form is the raw output of the sensor and it is not a temperature value: it needs an additional \emph{calibration} mathematical transformation to turn into one.
+This digital form is the raw output of the sensor and not the desired physical quantity (measurand): it needs an additional calibration-compensating mathematical transformation.

-The sensor's digital output and the target object temperature follow a correspondence that depends on material- and manufacturing-related quantities.
+The sensor's digital output and the measurand value follow a correspondence that depends on material- and manufacturing-related quantities.
 Estimating this correspondence is an important part of sensor calibration~\cite{fraden2016handbook}.
-The outputs of the calibration process enable the construction of the inverse correspondence as a function for converting the raw digital sensor output to a temperature.
-Such functions are commonly called \emph{conversion} or \emph{calibration routines}, and the calibration outputs are called \emph{calibration parameters}.
+The outputs of the calibration process enable the construction of the inverse correspondence as a function for converting the raw digital sensor output to an estimate of the measurand.
+Such functions are commonly called \emph{conversion routines} or \emph{calibration-compensation routines}, and the calibration outputs are called \emph{calibration parameters}.

 Because of material and manufacturing variations, the exact calibration parameters between different instances of the same sensor are typically different.
-For this reason, sensor devices usually include a type of digital non-volatile memory that holds information about the calibration parameters---we refer to that information as \emph{calibration data}.
+For this reason, sensor devices usually include a digital non-volatile memory that holds information about the calibration parameters---we refer to that information as \emph{calibration data}.
 Sensor driver functions that recover calibration parameters from calibration data are called \emph{extraction routines}.

 Low-cost manufacturing and miniaturization impose strict size and power constraints on sensors.
 To conserve space and energy, the calibration data is a representation of the calibration parameters that uses less information.
 This work shows how this treatment of the calibration data affects the sensor output uncertainty in a significant measurable way.